 - You may also take half a teaspoon of liquid fennel extract every day.
 However, use either tincture or liquid extract and not both of them.

 10. Parsley for Heartburn

 Some people also find parsley to be effective in dealing with the symptoms of heartburn.
-This can be possibly due to the amino acid glutamine present in parsley.
+This can be possible due to the amino acid glutamine present in parsley.
 Glutamines have some anti-inflammatory properties and thus help reduce inflammation in intestine and acid reflux.
 Parsley is also included in an alkaline diet.
-Alkaline foods always neutralize acid and prevent heartburn.
+Alkaline foods always neutralize the acid and prevent heartburn.

 - Use parsley for seasoning and garnishing your dishes.